Tritium $\beta$-decay in pionless effective field theory: Introduction

+Weak decays of nuclei are an everyday window to quantum-chromodynamics (QCD).
+This is the main reason for their extensive use in experiments that try to study the limits of the Standard Model, from measuring the masses of neutrinos using triton $\beta$-decay, to pin-pointing the basic symmetries of the theory through the dynamics of $^6$He decay.
+The triton $\beta$-decay, as the only $A=3$ $\beta$-decay, can, therefore, probe unique properties of the nuclear force for both $^3$H and $^3$He.
+Alas, since this reaction is characterized by its low-energy, {\it i.e.,} $Q< 10 $ MeV, one cannot use QCD due to its non-perturbative character at low energies.

+In the past two decades, a novel theoretical method named effective field theory (EFT) revolutionized nuclear physics.
+EFT is a simple, order by order, renormalizable and model-independent theoretical method that is used to describe low-energy processes.
+The prerequisite for describing a physical process using EFT is that its transfer momentum, $Q$, is small compared to a large scale, $\Lambda_{\rm cut}$ ({\it i.e., } $Q/\Lambda_{\rm cut}\ll 1$) \cite{few, kaplan1, KSW1998_a, KSW1998_b,KSW_c} inherent to the system under consideration.
+This method becomes particularly useful when there is a significant scale separation between $Q$ and $\Lambda_{\rm cut}$, so that only a small number of the effective operators corresponding to the leading powers in $\frac{Q}{\Lambda_{\rm cut}}$ need to be retained to reproduce long wavelength observables with the desired accuracy.

+The relevant momentum scale $Q$ is small, {\it i.e.} $Q\ll\Lambda_{\rm cut}=m_\pi$ tritium $\beta$-decay and for many other few-body electroweak processes of interest.
+In these cases, pionless EFT (\pilesseft) is an appropriate framework~\cite{Griesshammer_pionless, few_platter}.

-The Coulomb interaction in light nuclei is an additional complication.
-The Coulomb interaction is nonperturbative at low momenta $\lesssim 10\, \frac{\text{MeV}}{\text{c}}$, as can be seen in the strong renormalization of the proton-proton scattering length, but should be perturbative in nuclei where the typical momenta are much higher. $^3$He is the lightest, and therefore simplest, nucleus to test the combination of \pilesseft and Coulomb interaction \cite{quartet,3He,2016PhLB..755..253K} and many recent works have discussed this problem.
-In particular, it was shown that while at leading order (LO) $^3$He is described correctly within \pilesseft, at next-to-leading order (NLO) the results are not so clear, and some approaches have shows the need for additional, isospin dependent, three-body forces.
-Then additional three-nucleon observables are needed to obtain predictive power within \pilesseft at NLO \cite{konig1,konig2,konig3}.
+The Coulomb interaction in light nuclei is also an issue that needs to be addressed.
+Na\"{i}vely, the Coulomb interaction is non-perturbative at low momenta ($\lesssim 10\, \mev$) but should be perturbative in nuclei where the typical momenta are much higher.
+However, recent calculations done by K{\"o}nig et al. \cite{konig1,konig3,konig5} have shown that for $A=3$, the Coulomb interaction can be treated perturbatively, as reflected in the $^3$H-$^3$He binding energy difference.
+Moreover, in Ref.~\cite{Big_paper}, we have shown that, even though the Coulomb interaction does not conserve the three-nucleon isospin, the Coulomb energy difference can be presented in terms of a general matrix element between two $A=3$ bound-states.
+At LO, $^3$He (the lightest and, therefore, the simplest nucleus that includes a Coulomb interaction) is described correctly within \pilesseft, even when the Coulomb interaction is non-perturbative \cite{3He,Quartet}.
+At next-to-leading order (NLO), the results are not so clear, and some approaches point towards the need for additional, isospin-dependent three-body forces.
+Therefore, other three-nucleon observables are needed to obtain predictive power within \pilesseft at NLO, such as the $^3$He binding energy \cite{konig1, konig2, konig3}.